 X-33 – the middle path?

-I was walking under a beached whale, and inside it, and around, the dangling entrails smacking me in the face, an amateur mistake on my part.
-I should have known how to move carefully around flight hardware.
-It was early 1999 and the X-33 was taking shape.
-With its internal rib-like frame, and more platforms … Continue reading X-33 – the middle path?
+I was walking under a beached whale, and inside it, and around, the dangling entrails smacking me in the face, an amateur mistake.
+I should have known how to move around flight hardware carefully.
+It was early 1999, and the X-33 was taking shape.
+With its internal rib-like frame, platforms, curved supports, cables holding all … Continue reading X-33 – the middle path?